The Royal Flying Doctor Service, Victoria: direct mail to buy a jet

 SOFII’s view

-The Royal Flying Doctor Service, Victoria/Robejohn.
+The Royal Flying Doctor Service (RFDS) Victoria and agency Robejohn.

 Name of exhibitor

-Kathy John.
+Kathy John

 Background

-An average trip normally takes six hours and 20 minutes.
+RFDS knew that the average trip normally takes six hours and 20 minutes.
 We needed to improve.
 To do this the RFDS needed a jet.
 A jet aircraft reduces the flying time for patients by half.

 The annual appeal in May 2009 was the major fundraising appeal for the Victoria section.
 We had a clear goal and we knew our donors were very loyal.
 It was important to create a concept that would make this appeal stand out.
 Traditionally we send a mailing in May followed by a newsletter in June.
 For this year we moved the newsletter to July and introduced a reminder mailing in June to give donors more opportunities to give to this unique project.